ShravanKumar-404/File_Renamer_batch/README.md

-# File_Renamer_batch
+# file_rename_batch
- It removes a specific letters from a file or batch of files
+This is project is about to rename files at bulk in a Directory files